jazzband/sorl-thumbnail/sorl/thumbnail/readme.txt

 It requires the Python Imaging Library (PIL_).

-To enable PDF support you need ImageMagick_ and to enable Word document support you need both wvWare_ and ImageMagick_.
+To enable PDF thumbnails you need ImageMagick_ and to enable Word document thumbnails you need both wvWare_ and ImageMagick_.

 .. _PIL: http://www.pythonware.com/products/pil/
 .. _ImageMagick: http://www.imagemagick.org/